-Category Amount of the Grant Allocated (expressed in USD) Percentage of Expenditures to be Financed (inclusive of Taxes) (1) AR grants, AR Sub-loans, and WC Sub-loans under Component 1 of the Project 32,500,000 100% of amounts disbursed under a grant or a Sub-loan Agreement (2) Goods, consulting services, non-consulting services, Training, and PIU Operating Costs, under Component 2 and Component 3 of the Project 2,500,000 100% TOTAL AMOUNT 35,000,000
+Category Amount of the Grant Allocated (expressed in USD) Percentage of Expenditures to be Financed (inclusive of Taxes) (1) AR grants, AR Sub-loans, and WC Sub-loans under Component 1 of the Project 21,000,000 100% of amounts disbursed under a grant or a Sub-loan Agreement (2) Goods, consulting services, non-consulting services, Training, and PIU Operating Costs, under Component 3 of the Project 4,000,000 100% TOTAL AMOUNT 25,000,000

-- Component 1: Based on the expected demand for loan applications. - Component 2: Based on the Terms of Reference of the resilience study. - Component 3: Based on the expenses detailed in the Budget.
+- Component 1: Based on the expected demand for loan applications. - Component 3: Based on the expenses detailed in the Budget.